Partner – Orkes – NPI EA (cat=Spring)

 Apache Kafka is a distributed and fault-tolerant stream processing system.

-In this tutorial, we’ll cover Spring support for Kafka and the level of abstraction it provides over native Kafka Java client APIs.
+In this tutorial, we’ll cover Spring support for Kafka and its abstraction level over native Kafka Java client APIs.

 Spring Kafka brings the simple and typical Spring template programming model with a KafkaTemplate and Message-driven POJOs via @KafkaListener annotation.